cambenesch/cambenesch.github.io/_posts/2024-03-12-chord-intersections.md

 meta: "Chicago"
 ---

 This post is about a cool way to speed up an $O(n^2)$ algorithm to $O(n\log n)$ runtime using annotated trees.
-Easy read if you're familiar with binary trees, arrays, and big O notation.
+15 minute read if you're familiar with binary trees, arrays, and big O notation.

 ## Problem Formulation